Meaningful Gift for a Grieving Friend: What Actually Helps

 Richard Nelson

 Founder of What's Your Beat.
 In 2024, Richard lost his wife — and found that music was the only thing that could hold what words couldn't.
 He built What's Your Beat as a mission to give that same gift to anyone who needs it.
-Every song he creates is free.
-Every story is held with care.
+Every commission is read personally, and every song is crafted with care.
+Commissions start at $49.

 Read Richard's full story →

-A custom song written about the one they lost.
-Free, personal, and made with care.
+A custom song commissioned about the one they lost.
+Personal, lasting, and made with care.

 Leave a Reply